-- a) That Cabinet approves the updated Asset Management Strategy and Delivery Plan and agree in principle to the disposal of the sites set out in appendix 1, subject to the relevant consultations being carried and the outcomes being report back to Cabinet. - b) That officers take the appropriate steps to protect the Council's interests in respect all its land. - c) That officers be authorised to take appropriate steps to achieve the principle of residential development of the subject sites prior to any disposal.
+- a) That Cabinet approves the updated Asset Management Strategy and Delivery Plan and agree in principle to the disposal of the sites set out in appendix 1, subject to the relevant consultations being carried and the outcomes being report back to Cabinet. - b) That officers take the appropriate steps to protect the Council's interests in respect of all its land. - c) That officers be authorised to take appropriate steps to achieve the principle of residential development of the subject sites prior to any disposal. - d) That the Leader of the Council writes to the relevant Government Minister or Department to highlight the issues caused by undetermined applications for Village Green status and urging further legislative changes and/or guidance to achieve a better balance between the interests of land owners and other interested parties.